CMSgov/bcda-app/ENCRYPTION.md

 # File Encryption in BCDA

-**NOTE:** Implementation of per-client payload encryption is still in-progress.
+**NOTE:** Implementation of per-client payload encryption is still in progress.
 Please consider this document a draft explaining the fundamentals of BCDA's encryption strategy.

 When we deliver files via our data endpoint, we encrypt before sending them.
 You may wonder why we encrypt the files, since they are already being delivered via an encrypted channel (i.e., `https`).
 We do so for additional protection of all interested parties -- ourselves, you, and beneficiaries -- in the event of accidental or malicious activity like: